TOOLshed23/google-homepage/README.md

-Created NAV tags for both header and Footer for the links --going to pause on this project and replicate another-- Cirlce back if that fails..
+Created NAV tags for both header and Footer for the links --going to pause on this project and replicate another-- Cirlce back if that fails.. see notes on other project....
+--i added all the links that is on the Google Hompage